learn-co-curriculum/dsc-lambda-functions/README.md

-    0    58
-    1    30
+    1     58
     2     30
+    4     30
-    3    82
+    5     82
-    4    32
+    10    32
     Name: text, dtype: int64

-Similar to defining functions in general or naming the iterable in for loops, the variable that you use after calling the `lambda` keyword does not matter
+Similar to defining functions in general or naming the iterable in `for` loops, the variable that you use after calling the `lambda` keyword does not matter:

 ```python